computersarecool/dotfiles/README.md

 # dotfiles
 This is a set of files to configure a Ubuntu Linux machine how I like it.
+This is tested on the Amazon AWS Ubuntu AMI.

 There are three parts to this repo:
 - A setup bash script which will create a user, install packages and get programs